-General: Weather conditions, when milling work is performed, must be such that short term or temporary pavement markings can be placed the day the surface is milled in accordance with Section 703 "Work Zone Pavement Markings".
+General: Weather conditions, when milling work is performed, must be such that short term or temporary pavement markings can be placed the day the surface is milled in accordance with Section 703 "Work Zone Pavement Markings."

 An automatic grade control device shall be used when milling mainline pavement and shall be capable of controlling the elevation of the drum relative to either a preset grade control stringline or a grade reference device traveling on the adjacent pavement surface.
-The automatic grade control device may be utilized only on one side of the machine with a automatic slope control device controlling the opposite side.
-The traveling grade reference device shall not be less than 30 feet (9 m) in length.
-When milling cross roads, turn lanes, intersections, crossovers, or other miscellaneous areas, the Engineer may permit the matching shoe.
-The Contractor, at his option, may also substitute an approved 6' wide (1.8 m) machine for areas other than mainline pavement.
+The automatic grade control device may be utilized on only one side of the machine with an automatic slope control device controlling the opposite side.
+The traveling grade reference device shall not be less than 30 feet (9 m) in length for rural areas.
+For urban areas, a device not less than 20 feet (6 m) in length will be required.
+When milling cross roads, turn lanes, intersections, crossovers, or other miscellaneous areas, the Engineer may permit the use of a matching shoe.

-The Contractor shall mill 2.5" and 3.75" at the centerline and project the proposed cross slope to the edge of pavement.
-In the event the milling at the outer edge of the lane would exceed 2.5" and 3.75"; then the Contractor shall reduce the cut at the centerline to provide the maximum cut of 2.5" and 3.75" at the edge of pavement.
-If deemed necessary, the Contractor may reduce the cross slope from normal 1.5% to 1%.
+The Contractor shall mill $1\frac{1}{4}$ ", 2" & variable depth at the centerline and project the proposed cross slope to the edge of pavement.
+In the event the milling at the outer edge of the lane would exceed $1\frac{1}{4}$ ", 2" & variable depth; then the Contractor shall reduce the cut at the centerline to provide the maximum cut of $1\frac{1}{4}$ ", 2" & variable at the edge of pavement.
+If deemed necessary, the Contractor may reduce the cross slope from normal to 1.5% to 1%.

-Surface tests will be performed in accordance with Article 406.11 of the Standard Specifications.
-The longitudinal profile will be taken 3 ft.
+Surface tests will be performed according to Article 406.11 of the Standard Specifications.
+The profile will be taken 3 ft.
 (0.9 m) from and parallel to each edge of pavement and 3 ft.
 (0.9 m) from and parallel to the centerline on each side.
 If a shadow area is found at the 3 ft.
-(0.9 m) points the pavement smoothness tester will be moved sufficient distance either side to measure the Contractor's milling efforts.
-Any surface variations exceeding the tolerance in Article 406.11 shall be corrected by reprofiling at no additional expense to the Department.
-In addition, the Contractor shall be responsible for refilling with approved hot-mix asphalt mixtures any area that lowered the pavement profile as a result of faulty milling operations if directed by the Engineer.
+(0.9 m) points, the pavement smoothness tester will be moved sufficient distance either side to measure the Contractor's milling efforts.
+If any (milled) surface variations found to be outside the tolerance of Article 406.11, then the roadway shall be reprofiled at no additional cost.
+In addition, the Contractor shall be responsible for refilling, with approved hot-mix asphalt mixtures, any area that lowered the pavement profile as a result of his faulty milling operations if directed by the Engineer.
 The Contractor shall be responsible for providing the pavement smoothness tester described elsewhere to retest the pavement profile obtained.

 If the milling depth is intended to expose the original concrete pavement, then additional hand or machine work may be necessary to remove any remaining veneer of bituminous pavement which may be left in place behind the milling machine.
-Such work will be at the direction of the Engineer and at no extra cost to the Department.
+Such work will be at the direction of the Engineer and at no extra cost to the State.

-The Contractor shall provide a 10-foot (3 m) straightedge equipped with a carpenter's level or a 7-foot (2.1 m) electronic straightedge to check the cross slope of the roadway at regular intervals as directed by the Engineer.
+The Contractor shall provide a 10' (3 m) straightedge equipped with a carpenter's level or a 7' (2.1 m) electronic straightedge to check the cross slope of the roadway at regular intervals as directed by the Engineer.